krisbolton/cyber-warfare-explained/glossary.md

 <h5>Cookie</h5>
 <p>A string of data sent from a website and stored on a user's computer by a web browser upon visiting the website.
 They are used for statistical purposes, collecting data for the web administrator to monitor and improve the user experience.
 They are also often used to enable certain functionality, such as 'remember me' to reduce the number of logins by users, among other uses.</p>

+<h5>Critical National Infrastrucutre (CNI)</h5>
+<p>Refers to infrastrucutre assets critical to a nations society and economy.
+Typically, this refers to national utilities - power, water, waste, internet, etc. When refering to other critical national assets, such as stock exchanges, fuel distribution networks, national health services and similar, they may be best refered to specifically, or encompassed by a different phrase.</p>

+<h5>Common Vulnerabilities and Exposures (CVE)</h5>
+<p>An online database of vulnerabilities and compromises known for any type of computer system or software product.
+Often new attacks and exploits are documented as a CVE before a vendor admits to the issue or releases an update to resolve the issue.</p>

 <a href="#top" class="btn--small btn--rounded">Back to Top</a>

 <!-- -->

 <h3 id="D">D</h3>
+<h5>Data integrity</h5>
+<p>The intent of data integrity techniques is to ensure data is recorded exactly as intended, and upon retrieval ensure the data is unchanged.</p>

+<h5>Data mining</h5>
+<p>A technique for discovering patterns in large data sets involving methods at the intersection of machine learning, statistics and database systems.</p>

 <h5>Defence-in-Depth (DiD)</h5>
 <p>A multi-layered defense concept where valuable assets are surrounded by many layers of security.
 This increases the difficulty of attack in effort, time and financial cost to an attcker.</p>